 If wearing a face covering while sneezing/coughing and the face covering becomes contaminated with mucus, individuals should change the mask and launder it.
 If wearing a disposable mask, throw the contaminated mask in the trash and replace it.

 The Facilities Department is solely responsible for ordering and replenishing new PPE and cleaning and disinfection supplies related to COVID-19 prevention in order to streamline procurement and reduce cost through bulk purchasing.
 Departments are responsible for controlled distribution and monitoring.
-Employees should communicate their PPE needs to their Department Administrative Assistant.
 Departments are prohibited from ordering these items directly, including through College Office Depot accounts.
-Exceptions to these parameters have been established for the Student Health & Wellness Center
+Exceptions to these parameters have been established for the Student Health & Wellness Center.

 Everyone should wash their hands frequently with soap and water for at least 20 seconds, especially after using the bathroom; before eating; when hands are visibly dirty; and after blowing one’s nose, coughing, or sneezing.
 If soap and water are not readily available, use an alcohol-based hand sanitizer with at least 60% alcohol.
 Avoid touching your eyes, nose, and mouth.
 Whittier College has added hand sanitizer dispensers near entryways and building restrooms.
 All hand sanitizer and hand soap dispensers are checked regularly by Facilities and refilled as necessary.